Understanding gum recession and the treatments

 It is a process where the gum tissue (the gum line) surrounding the teeth starts to pull back away from its original position, resulting in exposing more of the tooth structure.
 In some severe cases, the roots of the tooth are exposed, causing sensitivity to the exposed tooth.

-Although gum recession is a common dental issue, not many people realized that they are having a gum recession until it is visibly noticeable, someone tells them about it or they start to experience tooth sensitivity.
+Although gum recession is a common dental issue, not many people realise that they are having a gum recession until it is visibly noticeable, someone tells them about it, or they start to experience tooth sensitivity.

 Symptoms of gum recession